MKhanGit/beamforming/README.md

 Consolidating the above information, FieldTrip is able to preprocess our raw data into several trials of interest, making analysis in the next sections more organized.

 ##Electrode Alignment
+This step is important as the locations of the electrodes relative to the headmodel are pivotal to the correct calculation of the leadield and subsequent source estimation.

 ##Headmodel Preparation